jason5ng32/MyIP/README.md

 Demo: [jason5ng32.github.io/MyIP](https://jason5ng32.github.io/MyIP/)

-Notes: Note: Some data on the demo site may not be displayed because it has been used frequently recently...
-(I didn't expect that either), just deploy it yourself.
+Notes: Please note that some data on the demo site may not be displayed because it has been accessed frequently recently (I didn't expect that either).
+To circumvent this, you can deploy the site yourself.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fjason5ng32%2FMyIP&project-name=MyIP&repository-name=MyIP)

 ## Main Features

-1. **View Your IP**: Detects and displays the local IP from multiple IPv4 and IPv6 sources.
+1. **View Your IPs**: Detects and displays your local IP, sourcing from multiple IPv4 and IPv6 providers.
-2. **IP Information**: Shows related information for all IPs, including country, region, ASN, geographical location, etc.
+2. **IP Information**: Presents detailed information for all IP addresses, including country, region, ASN, geographic location, and more.
-3. **Availability Check**: Tests the accessibility of various websites such as Google, Github, YouTube, NetEase, Baidu, etc.
+3. **Availability Check**: Tests the accessibility of various websites, such as Google, GitHub, YouTube, ChatGPT, and others.
-4. **WebRTC Detection**: Identifies the IP used when connecting via WebRTC.
+4. **WebRTC Detection**: Identifies the IP address used during WebRTC connections.
-5. **DNS Leak Test**: Reveals DNS exit information to assess the risk of DNS leaks under VPN/proxy use.
+5. **DNS Leak Test**: Shows DNS endpoint data to evaluate the risk of DNS leaks when using VPNs or proxies.
-6. **Dark Mode**: Automatically switches between dark/ daylight mode based on system settings, with a manual switch option.
+6. **Dark Mode**: Automatically toggles between dark and daylight modes based on system settings, with an option for manual switching.
-7. **Minimalist Mode**: A specialized mode for mobile, reducing page length to quickly access the most crucial information.
+7. **Minimalist Mode**: A mobile-optimized mode that shortens page length for quick access to essential information..
-8. **Arbitrary IP Information**: Utilize a tool to query information for any IP.
+8. **Arbitrary IP Information**: Provides a tool for querying information about any IP address.
-9. Based on the results of the availability test, provides indications on whether global internet access is currently possible.
+9. Based on availability test results, it indicates whether global internet access is currently feasible.
+10. English and Chinese supported.

 ## How to Use

-It's almost ready to use out of the box.
-Simply download all the code and place it on your local machine or server, with no extra steps required.
+The tool is almost ready to use straight out of the box.
+Just download the entire codebase and deploy it on your local machine or server.
+No additional setup is required.

-If you want to display a map of the IP's location, you need to modify `app.js`.
-In the `data` section, find:
+To display a map showing the location of an IP, modify app.js.
+In the data section, locate:

 ```javascript
 bingMapAPIKEY: '',
 ```

-Add your Bing Map API Key here.
-After adding it, the map button on the homepage will automatically become active.
+Enter your Bing Map API Key here.
+Upon doing so, the map functionality on the homepage will activate automatically.

-Applying for this API is free, allowing up to 120,000 free requests per year, which should be sufficient for personal use.
-If you plan to use it for larger projects, consider modifying the program so as not to include the key in the frontend code.
+Applying for this API key is free and includes up to 120,000 requests per year at no cost, adequate for personal use.
+For larger projects, consider adjusting the program to avoid embedding the key in the frontend code.

-If you're not planning to add map functionality, you can also deploy it with one click on Vercel.
+If you don't need map functionality, the program can also be deployed easily with a single click on Vercel.

 ## Advanced Usage

-If you are using a proxy to access the internet, consider adding the following rule to your proxy configuration (please modify according to the client you are using).
-This will allow you to simultaneously query your real IP and the IP after proxying:
+If you're using a proxy for internet access, consider adding this rule to your proxy configuration (modify it according to your client).
+This setup lets you check both your real IP and the IP when using the proxy:

 ```ini
 # IP Testing